anchtun1212/java-design-patterns-SOLID-design-principles/README.md

 # TIPS

-For `Mediator` pattern, to run the client you need to follow those steps:
+For `Mediator` design pattern, to run the client you need to follow those steps:

  - Download JavaFX: https://gluonhq.com/products/javafx/